13 Easy (and Scientifically Proven!) Ways to Look Smarter

 Make eye contact

 If someone looks at you while you’re talking, you’re more likely to think he’s smarter.
 “Good eye contact means the other person is responsive to what you are doing or saying,” Wojciszke says.
 “If he is not responsive, this means that either you are dull or he is dumb.
 No wonder that having such a choice, most of us prefer to think that he is dumb.”
 This perception may be grounded in truth: Researchers at Brandeis University in Massachusetts found that conversationalists who maintained eye contact rated higher on IQ tests than those who avoided someone’s gaze.
-Here are 10 more tricks that can make you smarter.

 Pass on the booze